Photo by Steve Evans CC BY 2.0, via Wikimedia Commons

 The Chantry Chapel

-The Miracle Windows are so-called because they depict some the of miracles from the Miracles of St. Thomas of Canterbury (Miracula Sancti Thomae Cantuariensis), recorded by Benedict of Peterborough (with later contributions by William of Canterbury) from their observations at the first tomb of Thomas Becket in the crypt between 1171 and 1180.
+The Miracle Windows are so-called because they depict some of the miracles ascribed to St Thomas and collected by Benedict of Peterborough (with later contributions by William of Canterbury) at the first tomb of Thomas Becket in the crypt between 1171 and c.1177.
 Of the six windows in the north aisle of the Trinity Chapel (going clockwise) the first (the Life of Becket) and second are relatively modern replacements or reproductions, but the remaining four are substantially as they were in the early thirteenth century.

 First Miracle Window (n.VII)